com-lihaoyi/acyclic/readme.md

 Acyclic
 =======
-**Sinject** is a Scala compiler acyclic.plugin that allows you to mark files within a build as `acyclic`, causing cyclic dependencies to become compilation errors.
+**Acyclic** is a Scala compiler acyclic.plugin that allows you to mark files within a build as `acyclic`, causing cyclic dependencies to become compilation errors.

 For example, the following two files have a circular dependency between them: